 The methodology used for cover measurements was revised in 2007 to include a separate overstory measure (woody species > 1 m in height).
 Prior to 2007, the method used to collect understory cover was applied to all vegetation cover measurements, so that if a woody species was intercepted first, then this species was recorded as understory.
 As vegetation grew in height, the original methodology did not account for overstory as a separate layer, and understory vegetation cover was not fully captured.
-This phenomenon was first noticed in 2006; therefore understory shrub data from that year is probably more comparable to overstory data from 2007 to 2015.
-Data were collected between mid-August and mid-September from 2003 through 2015.
+This phenomenon was first noticed in 2006; therefore understory shrub data from that year is probably more comparable to overstory data from 2007 to 2016.
+Data were collected between mid-August and mid-September from 2003 through 2016.

-Data from the 13 years of monitoring were compared to evaluate any statistically significant changes within vegetation types over time.
-The repeated measures analysis of variance (ANOVA) was applied to test for relationships between total cover and year, while Tukey's honest significant difference (HSD) procedure was used as a multiple comparison test to evaluate statistically significant differences between years (alpha=0.05) utilizing StatGraphics statistical software.
-The Tukey's HSD analysis is a post-test to the repeated measures ANOVA and provides a more focused analysis of individual years.
+Data from the 14 years of monitoring were compared to evaluate any statistically significant changes within vegetation types over time.
+General linear model (GLM) analysis was applied to test for relationships between total cover and year, while Tukey's honest significant difference (HSD) procedure was used as a multiple comparison test to evaluate statistically significant differences between years (alpha=0.05) utilizing StatGraphics statistical software.
+The Tukey's HSD analysis is a post-test to the GLM and provides a more focused analysis of individual years.
 Primer-e statistical software was used to generate MDS configurations to examine changes in plant species composition over time.
-MDS ordination ranks species similarities and the associated configuration can be interpreted in terms of relative similarity of samples to each other (Clarke et al. 2014).